CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 })
 ```

-There are a large number of different K channels that were historically called _M-type_ due to their muscarinic acetylcholine (ACh) response in the bullfrog sympathetic ganglion cells.
-These are now classified as Kv7 KCNQ channels, which have been identified throughout the brain, with responsiveness to a wide range of different neurotransmitters and other factors ([[@GreeneHoshi17]]).
-One such M-type channel is a major contributor to the mAHP K current, which we describe here.
-It is voltage sensitive, but starts to open at low voltages (-60 mV), and can be closed by different neurotransmitters or other factors.
-In general it takes a while to activate, with a time constant of around 50 msec or so, and it also deactivates on that same timescale.

-Relative to the kNA channels described below, which respond to $Na^+$ influx from spikes, the broadly-tuned voltage sensitivity of the M-type mAHP channel produces a stronger _anticipatory_ conductance prior to the spike.
+Relative to the KNA channels described below, which respond to $Na^+$ influx from spikes, the broadly-tuned voltage sensitivity of the M-type mAHP channel produces a stronger _anticipatory_ conductance prior to the spike.
 Thus, it will "head off" incipient spikes in a way that the KNa channels do not.

 The original characterization of the M-type current in most models derives from [[@^GutfreundYaromSegev95]], as implemented in NEURON by [[@^MainenSejnowski96]], see these ModelDB entries: [2488](https://modeldb.science/2488?tab=2&file=cells/km.mod), and [181967](https://modeldb.science/181967?tab=2&file=CutsuridisPoirazi2015/km.mod) from [[@CutsuridisPoirazi15]], and [ICGeneology](https://icg.neurotheory.ox.ac.uk/viewer/?family=1&channel=1706) for the widespread use of this code.

-There is a voltage gating factor _N_ (often labeled _M_ for other channels) which has an asymptotic drive value ($N_{infty}$) and a time constant $\tau$ which are both composed from two sigmoidal functions of potential V, centered at -30 mV with a slope of 9 mV:
+There is a voltage gating factor _N_ (often labeled _M_ for other channels) which has an asymptotic drive value ($N_{infty}$) and a time-dependent time constant $\tau$ which are both composed from two sigmoidal functions of potential V, centered at -30 mV with a slope of 9 mV:

 {id="eq_mahp_ab" title="mAHP functions"}
 $$